vanadium-archive/js/extension/README.md

     $ make example-server

 This will run an example web app at http://localhost:8080.
-The web app has a log-in button that communicates with the extension to start the identity flow.
+The web app has a log-in button that communicates with the extension to start the blessing flow.